magnumical/magnumical/README.md

 I also have experience working with smart devices and voice interfaces as part of Huawei's Human-Computer Interaction (HCI) Lab, as well as AI-powered virtual companions for patients.
 My projects focus on leveraging advanced AI techniques to improve user experience, precision medicine, and more.

 ## 🔥 Hot Projects
+- **[Visionary (by MAgnumical)](https://platform.magnumical.ca/)**: A groundbreaking AI platform offering cutting-edge tools for creativity, productivity, and innovation.
+Whether you’re generating images, videos, conversations, or music, Visionary empowers you with the full potential of AI.

 - **[AI-Powered Companion](https://magnumical.ca/chit-chat-charm/)**: Dive into a conversational AI experience like never before.
 Through **Chit Chat Charm**, I combine voice, visuals, and deep learning to bring interactive, context-aware conversations to life.

 ## 🛠️ Skills & Tools